 After checking the above, you'll get a good idea of which fund might best suit your needs.
 If it's a new fund, you'll need to open a new account.
 Ask the super fund how to transfer existing super balances to the new account.
 You might be able to consolidate over the phone, online, or via mail.
 Make sure you get all the account details to give your employers.

-At Professional Super, you can find all of your old super funds using our “Super Search Party” and combine them in a couple of minutes.
+At Professional Super, you can find all of your old super funds using our ‘Super Search Party’.
+You can choose which funds to combine in a couple of minutes.
 All you have to do is join the fund, then:

 Add your Tax File Number.